 In some states, there could be very significant income and estate taxes.
 Even though you have a serious illness, it may be worth considering changing your domicile to a state with a lower tax structure.
 This will require that you establish a new residence, change your driver's license and auto registration, file your income taxes and show that you are a permanent resident of the new state.

 Particularly if you have a substantial estate and are quite ill, it is important to make sure that you have reliable and trustworthy advisors.
 Far too many elders who have substantial assets become weak and are victims of elder abuse.
 A group of trusted advisors and family members will protect you and your property.

 Your advisors will discuss your vehicle use.
 There are several cases where seniors felt able to drive vehicles, but were progressively less capable.
 One individual in her 80s drove regularly to visit her daughter just one mile away.
 However, one day she made a wrong turn and became disoriented.
 A day and a half later, the highway patrol discovered the car idling at the side of the road several hundred miles away.
 Fortunately, she did not become lost during the winter or she could have frozen to death before being discovered.

 Advisors and family members will need to discuss with the seriously ill person the arrangements for transportation and the possibility of higher levels of care.
 This could mean moving from home into an assisted living facility or nursing home.
 These discussions are best undertaken while the seriously ill person is still able to think clearly and make good decisions.

 Planning with a serious illness is a challenging process.
-Yet it is much better for the person and for the protection of the estate that the process is entered into openly and willingly by the individual and his or her advisors and family.
+Yet it is much better for the protection of both the person and his or her estate that the process is entered into openly and willingly by the individual, advisors and family.